tsklxiv/Nooklang/README.md

 ./nook
 ```

-Nook will trigger the REPL by default.
+Then Nook will trigger the REPL by default.

 If so, Nook will tried to run that file.